 In regard to water for fire suppression, Chief Jim Asche comments that in areas served by Montara Water and Sewer District, there are storage capacity improvements needed and several areas need to have the mains brought up to proper size.
-Even where mains are adequate, hydrants need to be added to bring the system into compliance with the current fire code.

-Most improvements are made as part of new construction requirements and the District takes on some improvements as well.
+It is noted that even where mains are adequate, hydrants need to be added to bring the system into compliance with the current fire code.
+PMFD reports that most improvements are made as part of new construction requirements and the District takes on some improvements as well.